bbchallenge/bbchallenge-proofs/README.md

 Please see our [reproducibility and verifiability statement](https://bbchallenge.org/method#reproducibility-and-verifiability-statement) for more.

-At the moment we focus on writing standard plain English proofs but future work includes a translation to formal proof systems such as [lean](https://leanprover.github.io/) or [Coq](https://coq.inria.fr/).
+At the moment we focus on writing standard plain-English proofs but future work includes a translation to formal proof systems such as [lean](https://leanprover.github.io/) or [Coq](https://coq.inria.fr/).

+## PDFs

+This repository stores latex sources of the proofs only.
+Compiled proofs are available at http://docs.bbchallenge.org/bbchallenge-proofs